mathiasweidinger/website_source/content/curriculum_vitae.md

 [^joke]: Neither of them mentions my zeal of Latin grammar.

 One is an archetypal, polished track record of my achievements in all things work and education-related.
 The other is what is often referred to as a CV of failures.
-This concept can be traced back to [this 2010 article](https://www.nature.com/articles/nj7322-467a) in Nature by [Melanie I. Stefan, PhD](http://melaniestefan.net/index.html) who is a senior lecturer in Biomedical Sciences at the University of Edinburgh.
-In her piece, Stefan recounts an experience that resonates with me:
+This concept can be traced back to [this 2010 article](https://www.nature.com/articles/nj7322-467a) in Nature by [Melanie I. Stefan, PhD](http://melaniestefan.net/index.html).
+In her piece, she recounts an experience that resonates with me:

 > "As scientists, we construct a narrative of success that renders our setbacks invisible both to ourselves and to others.
 Often, other scientists' careers seem to be a constant, streamlined series of triumphs.
 Therefore, whenever we experience an individual failure, we feel alone and dejected."